phartz/bosh-nginx-sample/README.md

 * After creating the jobs, the packages are needed.
 Use `bosh generate package nginx` to generate it. ([docu](http://bosh.io/docs/packages.html))
   * The file ['packaging'](https://github.com/phartz/bosh-nginx-sample/blob/master/packages/nginx/packaging) contains the steps to compile and install the package.
   * Use the ['spec'](https://github.com/phartz/bosh-nginx-sample/blob/master/packages/nginx/spec) file to specify the dependencies for the packages.

+* Now it's time to create the 'manifest.yml'.
+Against the rules of PaaS, in this version of bosh, the manifest files depends in some points on the underliying infrastructure.
+F.e. the network and ressource pool, depends on the platform.  [`manifest.yml` for bosh lite](https://github.com/phartz/bosh-nginx-sample/blob/master/examples/manifest_bosh_lite.yml)

-* Now it's time to create the manifest.yml
+## Now deploy the example
+1. Get the UUID from the bosh director and edit the manifest file.
+'''bosh status'''